-Our Intelligent Platform’s hundreds of thousands of servers hum away in more than 100 countries, and thousands of locations, making up 96% of our Scope 2 and Scope 3 electricity-related greenhouse gas emissions (GHG).
+Our intelligent edge platform's hundreds of thousands of servers hum away in more than 140 countries, and thousands of locations, making up 90% of our Scope 2 and Scope 3 electricity-related greenhouse gas emissions (GHG).
 To date, we’ve been very successful in decoupling our business growth from energy use and carbon emission impacts through efficiency and productivity gains but we will always consume energy, and our carbon remains tightly coupled with energy.
-So decarbonizing this energy is a critical step along our journey to mitigate our environmental impacts and help our customers achieve their own decarbonization goals.
-To ensure that our impact is broad, these targets apply to both our worldwide direct and supplier operations' Scope 2 and Scope 3 emissions.
+Decarbonizing this energy is a critical step along our journey to mitigate our environmental impacts and help our customers achieve their own decarbonization goals.
+To ensure that our impact is broad, these targets apply to both our worldwide direct and supplier colocation data center operations' Scope 2 and Scope 3 emissions.

 Our Renewable Energy Procurement Principles

-Our investment should make a real impact, putting more renewable energy electrons on the grid.
+Our investment should make a positive impact, helping to put more renewable energy electrons on the grid.

-Our procurement strategy should pass muster with our customers, truly augmenting their supply chain sustainability efforts.
+Our procurement strategy should align with our customers' expectations, truly augmenting their supply chain sustainability efforts.

 Even as our business is predicted to grow exponentially, we estimate that attaining our renewable energy goal will reduce our business-as-usual GHG emissions by 35-40% and our absolute emissions below 2015 levels.